 We only list the exceptions that apply to the situations covered in this guide.
-There are more exceptions which apply in other situations, for example, when you are recruiting someone to do a job or calculating redundancy payments.
+There are more exceptions which apply in other situations, for example, when you are applying for a job or are receiving a redundancy payment.
 These are explained in the relevant guide in the series.